372groupproject/milestones-team19-crehling16-jjrice/code/README.md

   Prints "hello world".

 --octagon.txt
   Prints a series of concentric octagons.
-Demonstrates functions, 'while' loops and functions in Icon.
+Demonstrates functions, 'while' loops and functions in Logo.